gotwarlost/istanbul/README.md

 * Can be used on the **command line** as well as a **library**
 * Based on the awesome `esprima` parser and the equally awesome `escodegen` code generator
 * Well-tested on node 0.4.x, 0.6.x, 0.8.x and the browser (instrumentation library only)
+* profile option to instrument the code with profiling code that gives function level statistics

 Installing
 ----------